jedavidson/comp6771-notes/README.md

 By doing this, value categories are preserved even though the arguments to `make_unique` may be a mix of lvalues and rvalues.
 This is called *perfect forwarding.*

 You should use `std::forward` when you want to wrap functions with a parameterised type, which you might want to do for a few reasons (e.g. doing something special before/after the function call).

----

-## Dynamic Polymorphism

-For the sake of completeness, I should come back and finish these notes when I have the time.
-It bugs me too!

----

-## Optiver guest lecture?